aws/aws-advanced-jdbc-wrapper/examples/VertxExample/README.md

-# Tutorial: Getting started with the AWS Advanced Jdbc Driver and Vert.x
+# Tutorial: Getting started with the AWS Advanced JDBC Wrapper and Vert.x

-In this tutorial, you will set up a Vert.x application with the AWS JDBC Driver, and use the driver to execute some simple database operations on an Aurora PostgreSQL database.
+In this tutorial, you will set up a Vert.x application with the AWS Advanced JDBC Wrapper, and use the driver to execute some simple database operations on an Aurora PostgreSQL database.

 > Note: this tutorial was written using the following technologies:
->    - AWS JDBC Driver 2.6.4
+>    - AWS Advanced JDBC Wrapper 2.6.4
 >    - PostgreSQL 42.5.4
 >    - Java 8
 >    - Vert.x 4.4.2